Cheerleader Camp: Plot

 Cheerleader Alison is tormented by nightmares revolving an impending cheerleading competition.
-She arrives at cheerleader camp to train with her teammates, where she rooms with the mascot, Cory, who is often ridiculed by the cheerleaders; Alison's boyfriend, Brent, immediately begins flirting with a blonde cheerleader named Suzy.
+She arrives at cheerleader camp to train with her teammates, where she rooms with the mascot, Cory, who is often ridiculed by the cheerleaders and Camp Hurrah's head coach Miss Tipton; Alison's boyfriend, Brent, immediately begins flirting with a blonde cheerleader named Suzy.
 The girls go to the river where they sunbathe, and are spied on by Tim, a member of Alison's cheering team.
 Also watching them is Sheriff Poucher, who gets interrupted by the camp handyman, Pop.

 The next morning, Alison finds Suzy in her cabin with her wrists cut, dead of an apparent suicide.
 The next day, Alison goes into the kitchen walk-in refrigerator in search of a drink and discovers Suzy's corpse on a shelf.
-The police are called, and Miss Tipton explains to Sheriff Poucher that, in order to protect her job, she didn't want to report Suzy's death until the program was finished.
+The police are called, and Miss Tipton explains to Sheriff Poucher that, in order to protect her job, she did not want to report Suzy's death until the program was finished.
 The Sheriff assures Tipton that he will take care of the matter, and the deal is sealed by the pair having sex, an act which is caught on video by Tim.
 As the result of a prank, the sex tape is broadcast the next day instead of a video of the camp's cheer routines.

 In the meantime, Brent has begun to flirt with teammate Pam, concerning Alison.
 Alison has a nightmare in which she cheers along with a group of mascots as Brent has sex with Pam.
 At the river the next day, Brent and Pam leave to have sex.
 They argue, however, and he leaves Pam in the woods where she is murdered with garden shears by an unseen killer.
 That evening, Alison has a dream in which she kills Pam.
 The next day at the competition, Alison worries that she may have hurt Pam in a fit of rage and not remembered it.
 She mentions this to Cory who assures her that she slept through the night.

 On the day of the competition, Pam is nowhere to be found.
-Cory competes in the mascot dance contest, but the competition is won by Tipton.
+Cory competes in the mascot dance contest, but the competition is awarded to another by Tipton.
 During the team's improvised routine, Tim falls offstage, knocking Pop to the ground in the process, prompting the handyman to declare, "I hope you die!"
 During the Camp Queen competition, Theresa, who has become increasingly worried about Pam, goes to find her.
 Cory and Brent follow separately into the woods to look for Pam and Theresa, and Miss Tipton sends Pop to search for her as well.
 Theresa finds Pam's body in the woods, and is chased down by a van before getting crushed against a tree.